Have you implemented a mobile SEO strategy to make your website mobile friendly? Should you care? Do kids like candy?

 One for you…

-So a mobile friendly website is obviously good for the customer.
+Your mobile SEO strategy to create a user friendly website is obviously good for the customer.
 Business acumen 101: what’s good for the customer is good for you.

 Optimizing your site to be mobile friendly also gets bonus points in the ‘making you money’ department by being more cost effect than app development.